What “…Where was I?” Is (and Why I’m Writing About It)

 Who this is for:

-• People who like looking slowly.
+• People who like the crossover between photography and writing.

 • Photographers who care more about why an image works than what camera made it.